Imperial College Admissions Rates: Undergraduate Guide

 A: Not necessarily.
 Students should apply to courses that align with their strengths and interests.
 A well-prepared applicant with strong academic evidence can still be competitive, even in highly selective programmes.

-Q: How important are admissions tests for Imperial
+Q: How important are admissions tests for Imperial?

 A: Admissions tests can play a critical role for certain courses, particularly in mathematics, computing, and engineering.
 Strong performance can significantly strengthen an application in competitive fields.